5 min read

 Over 94% of tech companies already use contingent workers, and 21% of those plan to increase the number of freelancers and contractors.
 What’s more, a Gartner study found that 32% of organizations across all industries plan to replace full-time employees with contingent workers to reduce costs.

-The rise of the contingent workforce isn’t just a statistical trend, though — it’s a paradigm shift reflecting employers’ and employees’ evolving demands and expectations.
-Learning to master contingent workforce management is becoming a must-have skill for organizations aiming to stay agile and competitive in a rapidly transforming market landscape.
+The rise of the contingent workforce isn’t just a statistical trend — it’s a paradigm shift reflecting evolving demands and expectations.
+Mastering workforce management is essential for organizations to stay agile and competitive in a rapidly changing market.

 Here’s why: